Ashwin-Agrawal/Rishihood-demo/README.md

 # Rishihood-demo
-This is my second git repository, Autho- Ashwin Agrawal
+This is my second git repository, Author- Ashwin Agrawal